 - Wayfarer House, The — novel by Mitch Sebourn (2022).
 An ex-con settles in at a house on the Arkansas River with his laptop and guitar hoping to reignite his career as a singer-songwriter, unaware of the presence of a malevolent spirit.

 - We Sold Our Souls — novel by Grady Hendrix (2018).
 The lead singer of an unsuccessful metal band sells the souls of his former band mates for fame and fortune.

 - Wilderness Within, The — novel by John Claude Smith (2017).
 A trio of camarades (including a musician) confront frightening, elemental forces of the forest and the interior psyche of artists.

-- Will Haunt You — novel by Brian Kirk (coming March 2019).
+- Will Haunt You — novel by Brian Kirk (2019).
 The legend of a book that subjects anyone who reads it to a personalized horror becomes real for a former metal guitarist.